jeffotoni/gocompilation/README.md

 #### Go Plugin

-As of Go 1.8, there is a new Go plug-in system.
+As of **Go 1.8**, there is a new Go plug-in system.
 This feature allows programmers to create loosely coupled modular programs using packages compiled as shared object libraries that can be loaded and dynamically linked at run time.

 You can check here some comments: [Go Plugin](https://golang.org/pkg/plugin/)